wwmoraes/kubegraph/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - Kubernetes sigs members for the excellent abstractions and interfaces available on Golang
+- [@damianopetrungaro](https://github.com/damianopetrungaro) for the honest reviews and patience